ajaanek/Sports-Retail-Revenue/README.md

 ## Technical Skills Demonstrated
-- **Data Cleaning & Transformation**: Efficiently managed and preprocessed data in SQL.
+- **Data Cleaning & Transformation**: Efficiently managed and preprocessed data in SQL using SSMS.
 - **PowerBI**: Built dynamic dashboards with interactive visualizations, including bar charts, scatter plots, and bubble charts.
+- **Azure SQL Database**: Set up and managed a cloud-hosted Azure SQL database, importing data from SSMS via Azure Data Studio.
 - **Analytical Thinking**: Derived actionable insights from the data, providing a comprehensive view of sales performance and customer behavior.

 ## Conclusion
-This project exemplifies a data-driven approach to solving real-world business challenges in online retail.
-By integrating Python for data cleaning and querying with advanced Tableau visualizations, I have derived actionable insights to optimize sales strategies, enhance customer segmentation, and improve inventory management.
+This project demonstrates the value of combining SQL-based data analysis with interactive Power BI dashboards to uncover actionable insights in online retail.
+The analysis highlights key areas for improvement, such as optimizing Nike's product mix, refining Adidas’ pricing strategy, and enhancing product categorization to increase revenue efficiency.

+Future improvements could include:
+- Expanding the analysis to seasonal trends and customer segmentation.
+- Incorporating real-time data to enable dynamic, real-world decision-making.
+- Exploring sentiment analysis on product reviews to improve product development.

+Overall, this project showcases the power of structured data analysis and visualization in driving business growth and strategic decision-making.